GCW48/cs386-a1/Deliverables/deliverable2.md

 validation: Run three different functional tests:<br>
 1.)Put on mask and then seen by enemy.
 Should result in no detection.

-2.)Seen by enemny and then put on mask.
+2.)Seen by enemy and then put on mask.
 Should result in detection.

 3.)Seen by enemy and mask is never put on.
 Should result in detection.